DickTurpin-highwayman/lost-isotopes/index.md

 title: Home
 layout: default
 ---
-# 2 Isotopes of iridium 192 were lost in Port Moresby
+## 2 Isotopes of iridium 192 were lost in Port Moresby
-# capitol city of Papua New Guinea – in 1999
+### capitol city of Papua New Guinea – in 1999

-They were recovered by police – a after a `shootout`
+They were recovered by police – a after a `shootout` `workshop-template-b`

 The loss of the dangerous isotopes was never reported to the radioactive-sources authorities !